 The Finsterwalder QUICK-OUT has to be installed according to the directions of the harness manufacturer and requires regular care.
 It has to be cleaned after contact with aggressive media (e.g. sea water) or with sand and dust because the buttons might jam otherwise.
 In case of humidity in combination with temperatures below freezing, there is a danger of icing.
-If the buttons are blocked, the karabiner can not be securely locked anymore.
-An improper locking of the karabiner is optically recognizable.
+If the buttons are blocked, the carabiner can not be securely locked anymore.
+An improper locking of the carabiner is optically recognizable.

 Swapping the QUICK-OUT release buttons is dangerous to life.
 In our instruction manual, we hence point out that the release button located on the opposite side of the installation slot must not be dismounted when attaching the carabiner to the harness.
 It may only be removed for cleaning purposes after the carabiner had been exposed to salt water.
 However, to prevent swapping the release buttons, only one button at a time may be dismounted.

-One QUICK-OUT karabiner (which is attached to the harness) can be used in combination with several QUICK-OUT inserts (which are attached to the aircrafts).
+One QUICK-OUT carabiner (which is attached to the harness) can be used in combination with several QUICK-OUT inserts (which are attached to the aircrafts).
 Extra QUICK-OUT INSERTS should be ordered together with the QUICK-OUT housing so that the smooth functioning of housing and insert can be tested by the manufacturer.